-- Concession cards and immigration visas (where applicable). - Documents from Family Support Services or a Maternal and Child Health nurse confirming high support needs and/or disability or letter from a doctor for complex medical needs (where applicable). - Documents detailing any medical conditions or requirements the child has. - Immunisation History Statement (unless experiencing vulnerability or disadvantage).
-More information is available at https://www2.health.vic.gov.au/public-health/immunisation/vaccination-children/no-jab-no-play/immunisation-enrolment-toolkit.
-This statement must be up to date at least two months prior to the child first attending the service in order for a confirmed place to be offered.
+- Concession cards and immigration visas (where applicable). - Documents from Family Support Services or a Maternal and Child Health nurse confirming high support needs and/or disability or letter from a doctor for complex medical needs (where applicable).

+- Documents detailing any medical conditions or requirements the child has. - Immunisation History Statement (unless experiencing vulnerability or disadvantage, at which point they can take advantage of a 16-week 'grace period'.
+More information is available at https://www2.health.vic.gov.au/public-health/immunisation/vaccination-children/no-jab-no-play/immunisation-enrolment-toolkit